 1. Rocky Mountain National Park

-RMNP is more than 415 square miles of protect spectacular mountain environments.
+RMNP is more than 415 square miles of protected, spectacular mountain environments.
 It has over 300 miles of hiking trails, wildflowers, wildlife, starry nights, and fun times.
-It’s close proximity to Boulder and Denver help make it the 3rd most visited National Park in the US.
+Its proximity to Boulder and Denver helps make it the 3rd most visited National Park in the US.

 Many people stop by Kind Coffee in Estes Park for a fresh coffee or smoothie before heading into the park for their photos!

-Pro Tip: Photography sessions in RMNP require a photo permit which is currently only $50.
-Make sure your remind your photographer that a permit is required in the park.
-You certainly don’t want to be put in an uncomfortable situation with a Park Ranger.
+Pro Tip: Photography sessions in RMNP require a photo permit, which is currently only $50.
+Make sure you remind your photographer that a permit is required in the park.
+You certainly don’t want to be put in an uncomfortable situation with a park ranger.

 2. Great Sand Dunes National Park